csci479/csci479.github.io/docs/syllabus.md

 - **How to meet with me:** If I'm not in my office with the door open, the best way to schedule a meeting is to [visit my website](https://evanpeck.github.io/) and click the `Meet with Me` button.

 ## Course Overview
 This is a project-based course.
 You will develop a large piece of software using an agile software development process.
-The course meets three hours a week with a mix of lectures, collaborative learning activities, customer meetings, and team meetings.

-Clients from both the community and from industry will propose projects for students to work with.
+The course meets three hours a week with a mix of lectures, collaborative learning activities, client meetings, and team meetings.Clients from both the community and from industry will propose projects for students to work with.
 Since we have only one semester to work on the projects, we will need to make a decision on the project in a short period of time, e.g., about two weeks.
-Teams of students can work on different projects.

 **Since this is a W-2 course, students are expected to have a substantial amount of writing.** During the semester, we will set a number of milestones (short term goals) for the project that each team needs to meet.
 These milestones can be in the forms of written papers, presentations, deliverable software components, among others.